-Prerequisites: Successful completion of Algebra I, pass Algebra I SOL calculator)

-Credits: 1 Math Credit; 1 Verified Math Credit with passing score on the End of Course SOL test

-Requirement: Graphing calculator TI-83/84 plus provided by the student.
+Prerequisites: Successful completion of Algebra I, pass Algebra I SOL Grade Levels: 9-10 Credits: 1 Math Credit; 1 Verified Math Credit with passing score on the End of Course SOL test Requirement: Graphing calculator TI-83/84 plus provided by the student.
 These calculators will also be needed for college preparatory standardized testing.
-(Special arrangements will be made for students who cannot purchase a
+(Special arrangements will be made for students who cannot purchase a calculator)